partiql/partiql-ir-generator/README.md

 ##### Named Elements

-The elements of products and sum variants may be given names.
-All elements of a product or variant must be given names or no elements must be given names.
-When a product or variant's elements have names it is known as a record.
+There are two types of records.
+Record data types and record sum variants.
+Records are similar to products however their fields are explicitly named and their s-expression representation is different.

 Records are most useful when more than ~4 elements are needed and when some number of them are optional (as is the case with the PartiQL AST's `select` node).

-The generated transformer for a record allows the named elements of a record to appear in any order, but will always renders them in the same order as specified in the product or variant definition.
+The generated `IonElement` transformer for a record allows the named elements of a record to appear in any order, but will always renders them in the same order as specified in the product or variant definition.
 Furthermore, instead of using Ion `null` values to indicate that an element has not been specified, unspecified elements are simply not rendered in the `IonElement` representation.

 The rules described under the "Arity Ordering" section above do not apply to records.
 As a result, `required`, `optional` and `variadic` elements may appear in any order.
 Additionally, any number of `variadic` elements are